 I have very special memories of this dish as my grandmother in Slovenia used to make it every time we would come on holidays.
 Sometimes we would eat it in savoury version, slightly salty with a salad on a side as a lunch and sometimes it would be a sweet breakfast or dessert generously sprinkled with sugar.
 That sweet version was my favourite! 😀

-Kaiserschmarren can be prepared in different ways and some people add different ingredients to the batter like for example nuts, cherries, plums, apple jam, or small pieces of apple, or caramelized raisins and slivered almonds.
+Kaiserschmarren can be prepared in different ways and some people add different ingredients to the batter like for example nuts, cherries, plums (by the way, did you know about these 17 delicious types of plums!?), apple jam, or small pieces of apple, or caramelized raisins and slivered almonds.
 You can definitely play with it and try some of those but I made it simple, the way how my grandmother used to make it.
 Of course I had to make it a bit healthier without changing the flavour so I made it refined sugar-free and used coconut sugar instead of regular white sugar and that’s why my one is a bit darker colour and not golden yellow as it usually is.
 You can of course use your preferred sugar.
 I also used unsweetened almond milk instead of cow’s milk and bio soya cream instead of regular cream but all those ingredients don’t affect the taste so you can choose which ones you want to use.

 I’ve put this recipe in breakfast category but it definitely doesn’t have to be just for breakfast, I’ll just say that I had a delicious dinner last night with a large glass of cold almond milk with it! 🙂

 Isn’t it wonderful how food, its smells, flavours, shapes can bring us back in time, bring back beautiful memories and warmth in our hearts…

 - 2 tbsp sugar (I used coconut sugar)

 - ½ cup milk (I used unsweetened almond milk)